oscar-system/GAP_pkg/GAP_pkg_agt/README.md

 # GAP_pkg_agt

-This is generated wrapper package for the GAP package AGT 0.3.
+This is a generated Julia wrapper package for the GAP package AGT 0.3.

 ## Issues